 - Curator's comments

 Japanese armour shows technical changes over time.
-The skirt was added as mounted combat fell out of favour in the end of the 14th century.
-As polearms and firearms came into use the cuirass started to feature an iron plate protecting the chest.
-Additionally changes were made to the ties to reduce infestation from lice and other pests.
-A major change to Japanese armour was the greater emphasis on style and fashion that took place in the relatively peaceful Edo period (1615-1868).
+The skirt was added as mounted combat fell out of favour at the end of the 14th century.
+As polearms and firearms came into use, the cuirass started to feature an iron plate protecting the chest.
+Additionally, changes were made to the ties to reduce infestation from lice and other pests.
+A major change to Japanese armour was the greater emphasis on style and fashion that took place in the peaceful Edo period (1615-1868).
 Armour served as a symbol of identity marking the individual as a member of their clan.
-As the Edo period progressed and the memory of warfare and largescale battle began to fade, armour became less a means of protecting the combatant in battle and more an artistic statement regarding the clan’s wealth and position.
-At this point, many examples of Japanese armour become so artistic as to be rendered entirely non-functional with helmets too heavy to wear and designs so intricate they would have impeded movement.
-This compelling set of armour is one such example of privileging the aesthetic over the functional retaining certain useful elements.
+As the Edo period progressed and the memory of warfare and large-scale battle began to fade, armour became less a means of protecting the combatant in battle and more an artistic statement regarding the clan’s wealth and position.
+At this point, many examples of Japanese armour become so artistic as to be rendered entirely non-functional, with helmets too heavy to wear and designs so intricate they would have impeded movement.
+This compelling set of armour is one such example of privileging the aesthetic over the functional while retaining certain useful elements.
 For example, under the chin of the facemask is a distinct circular hole for the draining of blood and sweat during combat situations.

 This armour is of the nimai-do gusoku type, meaning there are two parts to the cuirass which hinge together.
 (This is distinct from the older type of armour known as domaru or haramaki which wrapped around the chest.)
 In this set of armour, the hinge on the left side of the cuirass is trimmed with copper alloyed with gold (shakudo) and chiselled with nanako and flower-work designs.
 The cuirass is further decorated with real scales (honkozane) and stencilled doeskin.
 The unusual patch of doeskin at the centre of the cuirass is detachable and features the rising crane of the Mori clan in copper.
 The helmet is in the bowl style and is made up of thirty-two plates.
 It features an arrow design (shinotare), a sky piercer (tentsuki) and turned back straps next to the visor (fukigaeshi) in addition to three Mori crests.
 The mask is done in lacquered iron and depicts the face of a grimacing man with wrinkles, copper teeth, and a moustache in animal hair.
 The throat is guarded by a gorget (tare) of four panels of lacquered iron and a throat ring (nodowa) of two panels.
 The latter is done in false scales (kiritsuke kozane).
 The pauldrons (sode) match the cuirass in that they are also done with honkozane.
 The gauntlets (kote) include detachable underarm protection and are done in the gourd (hyotan) style and feature thumb guards.
 The skirt (kusazuri) is divided into seven parts each with five plates.
 The cuirass (haidate) is in large scales (iyozane) with silk matching the sleeves.
 The interior of the cuirass is lined with leather covered with gold leaf.
 The greaves (suneate) are strips of iron bound with chainmail.